Your Mezuzah Store Cart 0

 The Kitzur Shulchan Aruch states that a God fearing person should make sure to have their Mezuzahs and Tefillin checked every year before Rosh Hashana, in order to assure that they start the new year with all of their Mitzvahs in order.

-It is also an ancient custom that people have their Mezuzahs checked when there are problems in the home such as injuries, illness etc. This is because the Mezuzah is supposed to act as a shied against such things.
+It is also an ancient custom that people have their Mezuzahs checked when there are problems in the home such as injuries, illness etc. This is because the Mezuzah is supposed to act as a shield against such things.

 It is customary to have them checked during a pregnancy to insure the utmost protection for the mother and baby during such a sensitive time.
 In summary, you should make sure to have your Mezuzahs checked at least every 3.5 years.
 It is better to do it more often.